kcbimonte/Concourse-Pipeline-SDK/README.md

 ## Comparison

-Comparing our above Hello World Example to the generated YAML exposes a pretty expected result:
+Comparing our above Hello World Example to the example YAML exposes a pretty expected result:

 ```yaml
 ---